 - (a) Second degree murder.

-- (b) Aggravated assault resulting in serious physical injury or involving the discharge, use or threatening exhibition of a deadly weapon or dangerous instrument.
+- (b) Aggravated assault resulting in serious physical injury or involving the discharge, use or threatening exhibition

+- of a deadly weapon or dangerous instrument.

 - (c) Sexual assault.

 - (d) Molestation of a child.

 - (e) Sexual conduct with a minor.

 - (f) Commercial sexual exploitation of a minor.

 - (g) Sexual exploitation of a minor.

 - (h) Child abuse as prescribed in section 13-3623, subsection A, paragraph 1.

 - (i) Kidnapping.

-- (i) Sexual abuse.
+- (j) Sexual abuse.

 - (k) Taking a child for the purpose of prostitution as prescribed in section 13-3206.

 - (l) Child sex trafficking as prescribed in section 13-3212.

 - (m) Involving or using minors in drug offenses.

 - (n) Continuous sexual abuse of a child.

 - (o) Attempted first degree murder.

-- (p) Sex trafficking.
+(p) Sex trafficking.

-- (q) Manufacturing methamphetamine under circumstances that cause physical injury to a minor.

-- (r) Bestiality as prescribed in section 13-1411, subsection A, paragraph 2.

-- (s) Luring a minor for sexual exploitation.

-- (t) Aggravated luring a minor for sexual exploitation.

-- (u) Unlawful age misrepresentation.

-- (v) Unlawful mutilation.

-- (w) Sexual extortion as prescribed in section 13-1428.
+- (q) Manufacturing methamphetamine under circumstances that cause physical injury to a minor. - (r) Bestiality as prescribed in section 13-1411, subsection A, paragraph 2. - (s) Luring a minor for sexual exploitation. - (t) Aggravated luring a minor for sexual exploitation. - (u) Unlawful age misrepresentation. - (v) Unlawful mutilation. - (w) Sexual extortion as prescribed in section 13-1428.

-4 Ariz.
+Ariz.
 Rev. Stat.
-Ann. § 13-705(S)(1) defines "dangerous crime against children" as follows:

-- 2. The conduct undertaken in behalf of the enterprise and constituting the offense is engaged in, authorized, solicited, commanded or recklessly tolerated by the directors of the enterprise in any manner or by a high managerial agent5 acting within the scope of employment; or - 3.
-The conduct constituting the offense is engaged in by an agent6 of the enterprise while acting within the scope of employment and in behalf of the enterprise; and - (a) The offense is a misdemeanor or petty offense; or - (b) The offense is defined by a statute which imposes criminal liability on an enterprise.
+Ann. § 13-305(B)(2) defines "high managerial agent" as "an officer of an enterprise or any other agent in a position of comparable authority with respect to the formulation of enterprise policy."
+3. The conduct constituting the offense is engaged in by an agent of the enterprise while acting within the scope of employment and in behalf of the enterprise; and (a) The offense is a misdemeanor or petty offense; or (b) The offense is defined by a statute which imposes criminal liability on an enterprise.

 Further, Ariz.
 Rev. Stat.
 Ann. § 13-3212 (Child sex trafficking; classification; increased punishment; definition), Arizona's child sex trafficking offense, criminalizes specified conduct engaged in by "a person."
 Ariz.
 Rev. Stat.
 Ann. § 13-105(30) (Definitions) clarifies that the term "person" includes "an enterprise, a public or private corporation, an unincorporated association, a partnership, a firm, a society, a government, a governmental authority or an individual or entity capable of holding a legal or beneficial interest in property."
 Accordingly, business entities can be held liable for a trafficking violation.

-Policy Goal 1.7

-State law mandates that financial penalties are levied on sex trafficking and CSEC offenders and are directed to a victim services fund.

-Arizona law levies financial penalties on sex trafficking and CSEC offenders and directs those financial penalties into a victim services fund.
+Policy Goal 1.7 State law mandates that financial penalties are levied on sex trafficking and CSEC offenders and are directed to a victim services fund.
+FULLY MET Arizona law levies financial penalties on sex trafficking and CSEC offenders and directs those financial penalties into a victim services fund.
 Specifically, under Ariz.
 Rev. Stat.
-Ann. § 12-116.08 (Penalty assessment; victims' rights; fund deposits),

-A. In addition to any other penalty assessment provided by law, a penalty assessment shall be levied in an amount of nine dollars on every fine, penalty and forfeiture imposed and collected by the courts for criminal offenses
+Ann. § 12-116.08 (Penalty assessment; victims' rights; fund deposits), A. In addition to any other penalty assessment provided by law, a penalty assessment shall be levied in an amount of nine dollars on every fine, penalty and forfeiture imposed and collected by the courts for criminal offenses . . . . . . . .

-C. . . .
-The state treasurer shall deposit 62.4 percent of the assessments in the victims' rights fund established by section 41-191.088 and the remaining 37.6 percent of the assessments in the victim compensation and assistance fund established by section 41-2407.9
+C....
+The state treasurer shall deposit 62.4 percent of the assessments in the victims' rights fund established by section 41-191.08 and the remaining 37.6 percent of the assessments in the victim compensation and assistance fund established by section 41-2407.
 Further, Ariz.
 Rev. Stat.
-Ann. § 116.09 (Assessment; victims' rights enforcement) imposes an assessment used to fund victims' rights attorneys; it states,

-A. In addition to any other penalty assessment provided by law, a penalty assessment shall be levied in an amount of two dollars on every fine, penalty and forfeiture imposed and collected by the courts for criminal offenses
+Ann. § 116.09 (Assessment; victims' rights enforcement) imposes an assessment used to fund victims' rights attorneys; it states, A. In addition to any other penalty assessment provided by law, a penalty assessment shall be levied in an amount of two dollars on every fine, penalty and forfeiture imposed and collected by the courts for criminal offenses . . . . . . . .